swordsecurity/mounty/README.md

 ```

 ### Add mounty to PATH
-Add mounty to PATH if you wish to execute mounty directly with the mounty command.
+Add mounty to PATH to execute mounty directly with the mounty command.
 ```
 echo 'export PATH=$PATH:[path_to_mounty_dir]' >>  ~/.bashrc
 ```